Sting-DR/Nerevar-Moon-and-Star/PerformanceOptimization.md

 > ### If you are experiencing performance issues, try the following steps

-- Disable the plugin **HBFS.omwscripts** from the list on the right pane
+- Disable the plugin **HBFS.omwscripts** from the list on the right pane.
   (not HBFS-GMST.omwaddon just to be sure).
   *this alone can reduce stutters by a lot so check how the game performs for you after this step*